0x80/firestore-facade/README.md

 - [ ] Document all API methods
 - [ ] Test generate-facade script on Windows and Linux
 - [ ] Optionally add some tests.
-Not really necessary because the facade code is a only thin wrapper and when something is wrong it is very likely that the compiler will complain.
+Not really necessary because the facade code is a only a thin wrapper and when something is wrong it is very likely that the compiler will complain.

+## Future Versions

+- Add support for web client (including version 9)
+- Implement a React hooks package using a similar approach
+- Investigate transactions API for backend